zchking/docs/pages/katalon-studio/tutorials/create_test_case_using_record_playback.md

 **Step 12:** Move the cursor towards **Book Appointment** button and click the button

-**Step 13:** You can stop recording anytime by clicking on ‘**Stop**‘.
+**Step 13:** You can stop recording anytime by clicking on '**Stop**'.
 Katalon Studio allows users to select Selection Method for captured objects. **Basic mode** is recommended to manual testers who just started automation journey.
-With basic mode, Katalon Studio’s intelligent selector generator will **automatically generate** robust and unique **selectors** for captured objects.
+With basic mode, Katalon Studio's intelligent selector generator will **automatically generate** robust and unique **selectors** for captured objects.

 For advanced testers who wish to **manually input selectors** have the option to select between **CSS** or **XPath mode**.
 For more details about Selection Method, refer to this [guide](http://docs.katalon.com/pages/viewpage.action?pageId=5118311).